The Corinthian (novel): Characters

 Richard/Beau Wyndham aka Mr. Brown – At twenty-nine he is extremely wealthy, a leader of the ton, and an accomplished sportsman, living in St. James's Square.
 He is a member of White's and an arbitre of fashion, with his clothes made by Weston & his boots by Hoby.
 His cravat is tied to his own design – the Wyndham Fall – a style much emulated by his admirers.
 He has remained unmarried because he is convinced that prospective brides are only interested in his money.
 In a drunken moment he insists on accompanying Pen Creed to her childhood home.
 In the process he avoids a betrothal to Melissa Brandon, whose family are relying on him to help them out of their financial difficulties.

 Penelope (Pen) Creed aka Penn Brown, Penn Wyndham – Orphaned at the age of twelve, Pen was sent to live in London with her uncle's family, the Griffins.
 At seventeen, and 'cursed' with a large fortune, Pen is put under pressure by Mrs. Griffin to marry her son Frederick.
 In an effort to avoid this fate she decides to run away to Piers Luttrell, her childhood sweetheart in Somerset, where she has her own estate.
 In her desperation to escape she agrees to Sir Richard Wyndham's accompanying her on her travels.
 Pen is a very pretty young lady, tall & slender, with guinea gold hair and eyes of cornflower blue.

 George, Lord Trevor – George is a rotund man in his early thirties, with an unfortunate penchant for extravagant & fashionable dress.
 He is a friend & brother-in-law of Richard Wyndham and protests (uselessly) that Richard should not have to marry Melissa "the iceberg" Brandon.
 He has an estate in Berkshire, as well as a home in London.

-Louisa, Lady Trevor – Richard's sister and George's wife she is a handsome woman of thirty-one, with a great deal of decision in her face, and a leavening gleam of humour.
+Louisa, Lady Trevor – Richard's sister and George's wife.
+She is a handsome woman of thirty-one, with a great deal of decision in her face, and a leavening gleam of humour.
 She has one son in leading strings.
-She rules her husband with a rod of iron, and together with her mother is making every effort to ensure her brother Richard marries & settles down.
+She rules her husband with a rod of iron, and together with her mother makes every effort to ensure her brother Richard marries & settles down.

 Aurelia, Lady Wyndham – Richard and Louisa's mother, A wealthy widow of ten years standing living in a charming house in Clarges St. Lady Wyndham is a determined woman who uses her apparent delicate state of health to get her own way.
 A beauty in her youth her looks have faded but, like her daughter, she has excellent taste in dress.
 Her main aim in life is to see her son Richard respectably married, preferably to Melissa Brandon.

 Melissa Brandon – The eldest daughter of Lord and Lady Saar.
 A handsome young woman, though proud and cold-hearted.
 She is willing to become betrothed to Sir Richard Wyndham to save her family from financial ruin.
 She doesn't believe in love for people of her kind, and is described as an iceberg.